silviu-toderita/UpNext/README.md

 - As a user, I want to be able to add a task to TimeOut
 - As a user, I want to have the option of specifying a due date for a task when adding it to TimeOut
-- As a user, I want to have the option of specifying an importance for a task when adding it to Timeout
 - As a user, I want to change an existing task
 - As a user, I want to mark a task as completed
 - As a user, I want to view my remaining tasks chronologically and by importance